blueish4/IndividualProject-device/timesheet.md

 ## 06/02/2020

 * *4 hours* Packing in dBA meter, research for dBA aligning the FFT values (FT also checked better now)

+## 07/02/2020

+* *5 hours* Trying to build a useless test rig, when a real lab exists.

+## 10/02/2020

+* *3 hours* Using the Rankine undergrad lab to find source of error

+## 11/02/2020

+* *1 hour* adding weighting factor to frequency bins after FFT is performed, prelim working